 Photo by Jess Bailey Designs on Pexels

 Hi there!
-I am a writer, editor, and oxford comma enthusiast living in Dallas, Texas.
+I am a freelance writer, editor, and oxford comma enthusiast living in Dallas, Texas.

 My latest work